UtrechtUniversity/yoda/docs/design/yodadrive.md

 YodaDrive is a C# Visual Studio project, making use of the [WebDAVClient](https://github.com/saguiitay/WebDAVClient) library written by Itay Sagui (originally by Kees van den Broek).

-YodaDrive has been optimized for `iRODS` servers via `davrods`, but can be used for any WebDAV server.
+YodaDrive has been optimized for iRODS servers accessed via `davrods`, but can be used for any WebDAV server.

 ## Limitations
 Since the remote file system is WebDAV, changes that originate elsewhere are not visible until the user refreshes the view.
 YodaDrive does not implement WebDAV locking.